shoui520/shoui520.github.io/docs/font.md

 Android: `/storage/emulated/0/AnkiDroid/collection.media`

 Now in Anki click "Add" then click on "Cards" and then "Styling" and modify your font family accordingly.

+!!! warning "Don't copy exactly!"
+	Just add what you don't already have.

 ```css
 .card {